Aadi0902/aadi0902.github.io/_posts/2022-12-01-video-based-human-motion-prediction.md

 | ----------------------|:------:|:--------:|:-----------:|:----------------:|:----------:|
 | Inference speed (fps) | 28     | 54       |      280    |     31           |    **11**  |

-Fast inference speeds are crucial in a realtime human robot collaboration task due to which recently we have been seing a rise in well engineeered models like ViPNAS where heavy models are tied together with light weight models in a key frame - non-key frame aproach in order make these models fast while not comprimising on accuracy.
+Fast inference speeds are crucial in a realtime human robot collaboration task due to which recently we have been seeing a rise in well engineered models like ViPNAS where heavy models are tied together with light weight models in a key frame - non-key frame approach in order make these models fast while not compromising on accuracy.

 ---